This is a fascinating area of Brittany giving you the choice

 The Aven river used to drive numerous mills, but today only one mill remains in operation.
 Pont Aven is famous for a colony

 of painters among them Gaugain, and many art galleries line the pretty streets.

 a traditional market town of stone and slate, makes it an ideal base for exploring the beautiful peaceful woods and countryside

-festivals such as the ‘bod’ bush fair on the first Tuesday in December.
-Visit Rostrenen’s Tuesday market
+of local festivals such as the ‘bod’ bush fair on the first Tuesday in December.
+Visit Rostrenen’s Tuesday

-for traditional produce including organic bread and vegetables.
-South of the town, the towpath of the Nantes-Brest Canal is
+market for traditional produce including organic bread and vegetables.
+South of the town, the towpath of the Nantes-Brest

 which is 20 minutes away, is a large town with a beautiful chateau and old town quarter.
 Formerly named Napoleonville